(See also Overview of Perinatal Respiratory Disorders.)

 When apnea is noted, either by observation or monitor alarm, infants are stimulated, which may be all that is required; if breathing does not resume, bag-valve-mask ventilation is provided (see Airway and Respiratory Devices).

 Frequent or severe episodes should be quickly and thoroughly evaluated, and identifiable causes should be treated.
 If no infectious or other treatable underlying disorder is found, respiratory stimulants are indicated for treatment of frequent or severe episodes, characterized by hypoxemia, cyanosis, bradycardia, or a combination.
 Oral caffeine is the safest and most commonly used respiratory stimulant drug.
 It can be given as caffeine base (loading dose 10 mg/kg followed by a maintenance dose of 2.5 mg/kg every 24 hour) or caffeine citrate, a caffeine salt that is 50% caffeine (loading dose 20 mg/kg followed by a maintenance dose of 5 to 10 mg/kg every 24 hour).
 Caffeine is preferred because of ease of administration, fewer adverse effects, larger therapeutic window, and less need to monitor drug levels.
 Treatment continues until the infant is 34 to 35 weeks gestation and free from apnea requiring physical intervention for at least 5 to 7 days.
-Monitoring continues until the infant is free of apnea requiring intervention for 5 to 10 days.
+Monitoring continues after the last episode of apnea or after caffeine has been stopped until the infant has gone 5 to 10 more days without having apnea requiring intervention.

 If apnea continues despite respiratory stimulants, the infant may be given CPAP starting at 5 to 7 cm H2O pressure.
 Intractable apneic spells require ventilator support.